-- 2 tbsp champagne vinegar (use certified gluten free to make GF)
+- 2 tablespoons champagne vinegar (use certified gluten free to make GF)

 - Freshly ground black pepper

-- 2 tbsp grated parmesan cheese (omit to make vegan)
+- 2 tablespoons grated parmesan cheese (omit to make vegan)

 - Remove the greens from the beets, keeping a small portion of the stem and the whole tail intact—this will help keep the natural juices inside the beets.
 Cook the beets until tender, either by steaming (Richard’s recommendation) or by roasting.
 Do not boil the beets, they will lose flavor and nutrients.
 Steaming or roasting is preferable.
 To learn how to roast beets, click here.
 If roasting, be sure to turn the beets often so they don't become flat on one side.